mosn/layotto/README.md

 [查看中文版本](README-ZH.md)

-Layotto is an application runtime developed using Golang, which provides various distributed capabilities for applications, such as state management, configuration management, and event-driven capabilities to simplify application development.
+Layotto is an application runtime developed using Golang, which provides various distributed capabilities for applications, such as state management, configuration management, and event pub/sub capabilities to simplify application development.

 Layotto uses the open source [MOSN](https://github.com/mosn/mosn) as the base, in addition to providing distributed capabilities, it also provides Service Mesh's ability to control traffic.